Press release: Charity launches “Bridging the Gap” campaign & talk series

 For more information, please contact Eleanor Rosenbach: email@example.com or Lowry Jonathan: firstname.lastname@example.org or call the team on 020 7403 2230

-For more information on how to contribute to the S4SNextGen platform with work experience opportunities, please contact Ashley Hodges email@example.com
+For more information on how to contribute to the S4SNextGen platform with work experience opportunities, please get in touch with our team at: email@example.com

 Schools and colleges across the UK are benefiting from a school talk, including but not limited to Birmingham, Derbyshire, Hertfordshire, Kent, Manchester, Liverpool, London, Luton and more.